jiayanma/WebDevelopment_NEUCourseWiki/README.md

 ## Functionality
 1. Search by course ID
     -Links to the corresponding course page if course exists.
-    -Pop up a window to alert user that course not found.
+    -Pops up a window to alert user that course not found.
 2. Display course introduction, syllabus, reviews and projects
     -Introduction is the same as the course introduction in official NEU course schedule.
 3. Request to upload syllabus for each course
 4. Reviews:
     -All users can see reviews while only logged in users can add reviews.
-    -When a not logged in user try to add a review, a notification pop up will remind them to login.
+    -When an unlogged user tries to add a review, a notification will pop up to remind to log in.
     -All users can upvote and downvote a review.
     -Users can filter reviews by semester and instructors: Semesters are written in the files.
     -Use pagination component to see all reviews for a course.